How to Get Document Info from Local Disk in C# .NET

 Is there a free trial available?

-Where can I get support if I encounter issues?
+Where can I get support if I run into problems?